BFF Community Advisor

 How many students do I have to place to continue as a CA from year to year?

 There is NO minimum or maximum number!
 We appreciate any number of placements our CA’s make.
-We want to be sure that the students/host families you oversee are getting quality attention, timely responses, and any of their concerns/struggles are addressed, but each CA has their own goals and is able to choose how many hours they want to devote as a CA.
+We want to be sure that the students/host families that you oversee are getting quality attention, timely responses, and have any of their concerns/struggles addressed.
+However, each CA has their own goals and can choose how many hours they want to devote as a CA. As long as the aforementioned requirements are met, you may supervise the number of students that you desire.

 What if I have a full time job?
 Can I still be a CA?